SGGb0nd/step/README.md

 ## License

 step is licensed under [LICENSE](./LICENSE)

+## Contact

+If you have any questions, please feel free to contact us at [here](mailto:lilounan1997@gmail.com), or feel free to open an issue on this repository.

 ## Citation
 The preprint of STEP is available at [bioRxiv](https://www.biorxiv.org/content/early/2024/04/20/2024.04.15.589470.full.pdf).
 If you use STEP in your research, please cite: